janclemenslab/pyGLMHMM/README.md

 Here are the descriptions of the two main files of this repository:

-1) _glm_hmm: is the main program which implements the GLMHMMEstimator class with a few main methods and also all other relevant functions.
+[1] _glm_hmm: is the main program which implements the GLMHMMEstimator class with a few main methods and also all other relevant functions.
-2) plot_glm_hmm: which generates an instance of GLMHMMEstimator object with initial parameters and runs the "fit" method of the object on a random sample data to provide the results.
+[2] plot_glm_hmm: which generates an instance of GLMHMMEstimator object with initial parameters and runs the "fit" method of the object on a random sample data to provide the results.
 So to test the _glm_hmm code, you should run this code with your prefered initial parameters and input data.

+References
+[1] Calhoun, A.J., Pillow, J.W. & Murthy, M. Unsupervised identification of the internal states that shape natural behavior.
+Nat Neurosci 22, 2040–2049 (2019).
+[2] Escola, S., Fontanini, A., Katz, D. & Paninski, L. Hidden Markov models for the stimulus-response relationships of multistate neural systems.
+Neural Comput 23, 1071–1132 (2011).

 This is the overal structure of the variables of the GLMHMMEstimator class: